Skyrhune 2021, by Jordi Saragossa - GTWS

 My values

 "I stand up for a clean sport.
-Competition only makes sense if we use our pure body power without any artificial influence on our performance.
+Competition only makes sense if we use our pure body's power without any artificial influence on our performance.
 We have to keep our sports mountain running and skimountaineering clean.
 I have been in the control pool of Antidoping Switzerland, where I had to indicate my whereabouts for each day and I could get tested anywhere and anytime.
-When racing in the GTWS I am also subject to the QUARTZ programme by ITRA, where I have to deliver blood samples at regular intervals before races.
-The testing results are publicly available on my ITRA profile.

 Ethics are not only important in sports, but in all areas of life.
 To me it is important that we protect the natural environment in which we perform our sport and which supports our lives.
 It is also essential that the products we consume are produced under fair working conditions for the humans and that the production is as sustainable as possible for the planet.
 Finally, we should try to consume only what we really need.